Christilut/material-icons-aliases/README.md

 Run the project
 `npm run dev`

-# Automated icon updates
+# Icon updates
-A cronjob runs the `buildIcons` job every night which retrieves and merges any icons the official Material Icons repo has.
-This then gets pushed automatically to Github.
+Since icon updates from Google are infrequent, I'm doing them manually but should they suddenly start updating every day then I'll create a script for it.

 # License
 MIT